usedhondacivic/ROS-docker-container/README.md

 - [x] Mac (untested but should work.
 Let me know if you give it a shot)

 # Quick install
-1. Clone this repository (dowload and unzip, or `git clone https://github.com/usedhondacivic/ROS-docker-container.git`)
+1. Clone this repository (dowload and unzip, or `git clone https://github.com/usedhondacivic/ROS-docker-container.git --config core.autocrlf=input`)

 2. Install docker for your system: https://docs.docker.com/get-docker/